|Search my site:||'Like' the Dutch Website on Facebook||- Revised: March 2013|

 Learning a foreign language is hard work.
 If you're serious about Dutch, you'll have to learn about a thousand basic words and how to pronounce them; you'll have to learn how words change like for instance in the plural, you'll have to memorize the verb forms and get a feel for the word order in Dutch sentences.

 You've come to the right place for the rigorous learning.
-All that material is on my website - but my website also offers many pages that are (I hope) fun to read and also providing exposure to Dutch, telling about the country, the people and the 'culture' (including recipes.)
+All that material is on my website - but next to that my website also offers many pages that are (I hope) interesting or fun to read, telling about the country, the people and the 'culture' (including recipes) - and these pages often have Dutch words and phrases - more relaxed different environment from words lists Sideways Learning